flschr/mbplugin-osm-embeds/README.md

 Explore customization options with these interactive playgrounds:

 - **[Pin Playground](https://apidocs.geoapify.com/playground/icon/)** – Design custom map markers
-- **[Color & Style Playground](https://www.geoapify.com/static-maps-api/)** – Test different map styles and colors to use for light- and dark-mode
+- **[Color & Style Playground](https://www.geoapify.com/static-maps-api/)** – Test different map styles and colors to use for light- and dark-mode.
+Here is the **[overview of the different map styles](https://apidocs.geoapify.com/docs/maps/map-tiles/)** use these names in the plugin configuration.

 ## Notes